portons/react-native-anime/README.md

 }
 ```

-3. Use the ref to animate your component
+3. Use the reference to animate your component
 ```javascript
 onClick() {
     this.easy.moveX(10, { duration: 1000 }).start()